GoogleCloudPlatform/generative-ai/search/cloud-function/README.md

 ## Architecture

 1. Vertex AI Search is an API hosted on Google Cloud
-1. You will call that API via a Google Cloud Function, which exposes it's own API
+1. You will call that API via a Google Cloud Function, which exposes its own API
 1. Your users will the Google Cloud Function API, via your custom app or UI